rails/rails/guides/source/testing.md

 Model Testing
 -------------

-Model tests are used to test the various models of your application and their associated logic.
+Model tests are used to test the models of your application and their associated logic.
 You can test this logic using the assertions and fixtures that we've explored in the sections above.